universalbit-dev/HArmadillium/apache/readme.md

 ```

 ### HTTPS Configuration
-The HTTPS configuration enables SSL and provides WebSocket proxy settings:
+The HTTPS configuration enables SSL and provides WebSocket proxy settings. **All ProxyPassReverse directives have been updated to ensure correct HTTPS reverse proxying.**
 ```apache
 <VirtualHost *:4433>
     ServerName armadillium01